 What is the impact to the Freedom of Information service and The National Archives’ Section 66 responsibilities?

-For Freedom of Information requests relating to historical records, we will continue to consult with government departments and other public record bodies in the usual way and liaise with our main contacts to understand any limitations (i.e. reduced on-site presence and access to paper copies).
+For Freedom of Information requests relating to historical records we have and are continuing to consult with government departments and other public record bodies in the usual way and liaise with our main contacts to understand any limitations (i.e. reduced on-site presence and access to paper copies).

 Further information from the Information Commissioner and the Scottish Information Commissioner on COVID-19 can be found at: